Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Take advantage of supermarket sale days

-Get cheap food by using hometown tax payment
+Get cheap ingredients by using hometown tax donations

-Use supermarkets and Costco (keep frozen to make sure it lasts longer)
+Use Gyomu Super or Costco (keep frozen to make sure it lasts longer)

 Reduce the burden of cooking at home by preparing food in advance

-For example, simply changing from eating out for lunch (1,000 yen per time) to bringing your own lunch (500 yen per time) can save you more than 10,000 yen per month.
+For example, simply changing from eating out for lunch (1,000 yen per meal) to bringing your own lunch (500 yen per meal) can save you more than 10,000 yen per month.

-Ways to reduce transportation costs (commuter passes, bicycle use, etc.)
+Ways to reduce transportation costs (commuter passes, bicycles, etc.)

-You can also save money on transportation costs.
+You can also save money on transportation costs by reviewing them.

 How to save on transportation costs